adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 Be advised since then antivirus softwares have improved to detect that these are indeed harmless but some still falsely flag them.
 Windows defender sometimes does.
 It's not consistent.

 MEGA Archive Link: [https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ)

+## Developer notes

+- Some parts of the code might look weird but those were added, refactored and cleaned to fix some edge cases found over the years.
+Trust me, those are there for a reason.
+Still you're welcome to improving these and if it works, submit a PR, any help is appreciated. :)
+- The script is lacking in documentation.
+Unfortunately, I am too busy looking for a job to have time to maintain this and write documentation.
+Hope it's readable.
+Any PR to add documentation is also welcome.

 ## Links